The problem

 Help keep fossil fuels out of Chattogram (and the rest of Bangladesh)!

-Send a message to GE, Mitsubishi, JERA, JICA and other companies urging them to stop building fossil fuel infrastructure, to protect the livelihoods and health of local communities and our climate, and preserve this region, its beautiful beaches and wildlife.
+Send a message to GE Vernova, Mitsubishi Corporation, JERA, JICA and other companies urging them to stop building fossil fuel infrastructure, to protect tShe livelihoods and health of local communities and our climate, and preserve this region, its beautiful beaches and wildlife.

 “I used to earn my livelihood through fishing.
 Now I can’t do it anymore since the coal power plant’s construction began.”